Justice has to be done. It’s not a question of harassing anybody; we, the family, and the IAPA have a right to know the truth.

 The IACHR found Colombia responsible for violating the American Convention on Human Rights to the detriment of Carvajal and his family and recommended that the case be re-opened.

-On 22 and 23 August 2017, the Inter-American Court of Human Rights will hear Carvajal's case in Costa Rica.
-The IAPA and the Robert F. Kennedy Human Rights organisation will be representing Carvajal's case.
+On 22 and 23 August 2017, the Inter-American Court of Human Rights heard Carvajal's case in Costa Rica.
+The IAPA and the Robert F. Kennedy Human Rights organisation represented Carvajal's case.
+IAPA called this "a milestone in the fight against impunity".